Joshua Wurman

-Joshua Michael Aaron Ryder Wurman (born October 1, 1960) is an American atmospheric scientist and inventor noted for tornado, tropical cyclone, and weather radar research.
+Joshua Michael Aaron Ryder Wurman (born October 1, 1960) is an American atmospheric scientist and inventor noted for tornado, tropical cyclone, and weather radar research, the invention of DOW and bistatic radar multiple-Doppler networks.
+He is typically referred to as Dr. Joshua Wurman on the Discovery Channel's Storm Chasers series.

-Life and career

-Education
+Early life and education

-Joshua Wurman's father is noted architect and founder of the TED conferences, Richard Saul Wurman.
-He attended Radnor High School in suburban Philadelphia.
+He attended Radnor High School in Radnor, Pennsylvania.
 He earned a S.B. in physics and interdisciplinary science in 1982, a S.M. in meteorology in 1982, and a Sc.D. in meteorology in 1991, all from MIT.
 His masters thesis was The Long Range Dispersion of Radioactive Particulates and his doctoral dissertation was Forcing Mechanisms of Thunderstorm Downdrafts.
-He moved to Boulder, Colorado to work at the National Center for Atmospheric Research (NCAR) and later to Norman, Oklahoma where he was a tenured faculty member at the University of Oklahoma (OU).
-He founded the Center for Severe Weather Research (CSWR) in 1998, which operates the Doppler On Wheels (DOW) radars.
-Wurman returned to Boulder in 2001.